krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 });
 ```

-I've added here possible transitions:
+I've added there possible transitions:

 - enabled => hover
 - hover => focused
 - hover => enabled
 - focused => enabled

-You can change the names of transitions (`ENTER` or `EXIT`) to your likening - it's important
+You can change the names of transitions (`ENTER` or `EXIT`) - it's important
-to be consistent because you gonna use them later.
+to be consistent because you are going to use them later.

 Xstate comes with [visualizer](https://xstate.js.org/viz) so you can generate state machine diagram
 by yourself: